intmus/inttheory19-20/_16-intro-to-modulation/b1-ex-pivotchords.md

 w:D:IV _ _ _ V7 _ _ I _ V7 _ I{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

-When you look at the analyses in both keys on top of each like this however, their is one point at which the progression makes sense in *both* keys.
+When you look at the analyses in both keys on top of each like this however, there is one point at which the progression makes sense in *both* keys.
 At the beginning of the measure three, the listener will hear the G major triad as a continuation of the I chord from the previous cadence.
 This chord can also act as the diatonic IV chord in the key of D major.
 Therefore, this moment is both the conclusion of V-I in G major as well as the beginning of a IV-V-I progression in D major.
 This is an exemplar of a *pivot chord*.

 A pivot chord is a chord that allows the composer to smoothly modulate between two keys.
 Any chord can be used to pivot between two keys, but this chord must be part of a **functional progression** in *both* keys to be considered a pivot chord.
 If a chord does not have an obvious function on both sides of the pivot, it is not a pivot modulation.
 We will discuss the other modulatory techniques in the next topic.